 Do you know what's in your water?

 To help failing governments and to inform the citizenry, I created a Shiny app that visualizes all the spills that have occurred in New York State since the state began keep records.
-The app aims to provide both an intuitive interface for the exploration of the data and offer rigorous analytical summaries of spills, DEC responsiveness, and institutions or companies tied to the most dumping of chemicals into the commons.
+The app aims to provide both an intuitive interface for the exploration of the data and offer rigorous analytical summaries of spills, Department of Environmental Conservation (DEC) responsiveness, and institutions or companies tied to the most dumping of chemicals into the commons.
 All of it organized by region, county, and type of material.

 This tab shows the "Case Lag" per DEC Region and County.
 Case Lag is the amount of time from when a spill is reported to the DEC Regional office to the time a case is closed.
 Closing a case entails processing the spill, organizing a cleanup, and administration of reopening of the contaminated site.
 The chart below, for example, shows the mean case lag (in red) for the NYC region over a period of 30 years.
 Number of individual spill incidents is represented in purple.
 We notice a sharp peak around Sept 11, 2001 as the city bureaucracy was dealing with the physical and chemical fallout of that event.